Acoustic Monitoring of Bats

 Acoustic bat surveys were developed as a non-invasive method to monitor the statewide distribution and relative abundance of bat populations in their summer range.
 Bats maneuver through their environment and detect prey using echolocation, a process in which they emit ultrasonic sound waves and listening for the echo to return.
 Advances in technology have resulted in equipment that is able to record echolocation calls which can then be used to identify different bat species by their unique echolocation signatures.

 Project personnel use an ultrasonic bat detector and vehicle-mounted microphone to record echolocation calls emitted by bats in the environment.
-Surveyors drive a predetermined route (25–30 miles in length) shortly after sunset when bats become active.
-Surveys are conducted two to four times in a given county across a 6 week survey period that begins in late May and ends in early July.
-The same routes are surveyed each summer, allowing biologists to monitor multiple species of bats at different locations in the state and across years.
+Surveyors drive a predetermined route (15–25 miles in length) shortly after sunset when bats become active.
+Surveys are conducted two times in a given area across a six week survey period that begins in June and ends in mid-July.
+The same routes are surveyed each summer, allowing biologists to monitor multiple species of bats through time and across the state.

-Wildlife Diversity personnel oversee numerous projects with decades of invaluable data that are used to understand population trends of nongame and endangered species or groups.
-The Mobile Acoustic Bat Survey Program is relatively new, but promises to yield long-term benefits.
-It will also provide vital information in the ongoing management and conservation efforts to preserve one of the state's most valuable resources.
+Wildlife Science staff oversee numerous projects with decades of invaluable data that are used to understand population trends of nongame and endangered species or groups.
+The Mobile Acoustic Bat Survey Program has collected nearly 10 years of data that verify the substantial impacts of white-nose syndrome on bat populations during the 2010s.
+These data also provide vital information in the ongoing management and conservation efforts to preserve one of the state's most valuable resources.

 Individuals interested in taking on a route, or placing a stationary detector on their property, can contact the nongame mammologist for more information, including how to sign up at helpbats@dnr.IN.gov.